hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ![numeric vector](../img/vector2.png)

-or characters,
+or characters.

 ![character vector](../img/vector1.png)

-or a combination of both (which becomes a character vector).
+**All values in a vector must be of the same data type.** If you try to create a vector with more than a single data type, R will try to coerce it into a single data type.

 ![mixed img](../img/vector4.png)

-The analogy here is that your bucket now has different compartments; these compartments in a vector are called *elements*.
+The analogy for a vector is that your bucket now has different compartments; these compartments in a vector are called *elements*.
 Each element contains a single value, and there is no limit to how many elements you can have.
 A vector is assigned to a single variable, because regardless of how many elements it contains, in the end it is still a single entity (bucket).

 Let's create a vector of genome lengths and assign it to a variable called `glengths`.